provideyourown/gerbmerge/README.md

 <P><A NAME="Copyright"></A></P>
 <H2>Copyright &amp; License</H2>

+  <p>Copyright &copy; 2013 <a href="http://provideyourown.com">ProvideYourOwn.com</a>.
+All Rights Reserved.

+  <p>This repo is a fork of gerbmerge, version 1.8 from Rugged Circuits LLC: </p>

   <P>Copyright &COPY; 2011 <A HREF="http://ruggedcircuits.com">Rugged Circuits LLC</A>.
 All Rights Reserved.
   mailto: <A HREF="mailto:support@ruggedcircuits.com?subject=GerbMerge">support@ruggedcircuits.com</A>
   <P>GerbMerge comes with ABSOLUTELY NO WARRANTY.
 This
   is free software licensed under the terms of the <A HREF="gpl.html">GNU General Public License</A> Version 3.
-You are welcome to redistribute this software under certain conditions.
-For more details, see the previous link or visit <A HREF="http://www.fsf.org">The Free Software Foundation</A>.
+You are welcome to copy, modify and redistribute this software under certain conditions.
+For more details, see the LICENSE file or visit <A HREF="http://www.fsf.org">The Free Software Foundation</A>.

 <P><A NAME="Todo"></A></P>